-- 1. There shall not be entered in the register any notice of any trust express, implied or constructive, nor shall any such notice be receivable by the Registrar. - 2.
-Subject to the provisions of this Law, equities in respect of a trade mark may be enforced in like manner as in respect of any other personal property.
+- 72. (1) There shall not be entered in the register any notice of any trust express, implied or constructive, nor shall any such notice be receivable by the Registrar. - (2) Subject to this Act, equities in respect of a trade mark may be enforced in like manner as in respect of any other personal property.

-58. Recognition of agents. →
+Recognition of agents.

-Where by this Law any act has to be done by or to any person in connection with a trade mark or proposed trade mark or any procedure relating thereto, the act may under and in accordance with the rules or in particular cases by special leave of the Court, be done by or to an agent of that person duly authorized in the prescribed manner notwithstanding any other provision in any other legislation.
+73. Where by this Act any act has to be done by or to any person in connection with a trade mark or proposed trade mark or any procedure relating thereto, the act may under and in accordance with the rules, or in particular cases by special leave of the Registrar be done by or to an agent of that person duly authorised in the prescribed manner.